mikenguyen13/data_analysis/_book/21-quasi-experimental.md

     -   Kink design: Instead of a discontinuity in the level of running variable, we have a discontinuity in the slope of the function (while the function/level can remain continuous) [@nielsen2010].
 See [@böckerman2018] for application, and [@card2012; @card2015b] for theory.

+2. Kink RD

-2. Fuzzy RD: Change in treatment probability less than 1
+3. Fuzzy RD: Change in treatment probability less than 1

+4. Fuzzy Kink RD

-3. RDiT: running variable is time.
+5. RDiT: running variable is time.

+Others:

+-   Multiple cutoff

+-   Multiple Scores

+-   Geographic RD

+-   Dynamic Treatments

+-   Continuous Treatments

 Consider